OllieJones/fast-woo-order-lookup/README.md

 The downside: the trigram table takes database space and takes time to generate.

 The orders page itself contains a slow query to look up meta_keys.
-This fixes that query's performance too.
+This fixes that query's performance too, using a cache of available values.

 <h4>If you have problems</h4>